Main Content Region

 • To recommend to the appropriate individual an identification of candidates as preferred and acceptable.

 All search committees are to be representative of the areas over which the position has authority or significant scope of contact.
-If the position is in Academic Affairs, the appropriate faculty are to be included on the search committee, and the search process is to be conducted according to policies established for academic or administrative positions.
+If the position is in Academic Affairs, the appropriate faculty are to be included on the search committee, and the search process is to be conducted according to policies established for academic or administrative positions such as FAM.
 All search committees are to be representative of the university composition in terms of women, minorities and other protected classes.

-Travel expenses for applicants invited to the campus for interviews will be paid by the hiring department.
-These expenses include airfare, lodging, meals, and incidentals.
-Lodging is to be accommodated through the established contract with the specified local hotel.
-Lodging will be paid directly to the hotel.
-Applicants should only incur meal, airfare, airport commute, reasonable telephone and parking expenses for reimbursement by the university.
+Travel expenses for applicants invited to the campus for interviews will be paid by the hiring department or candidate.
+These expenses include airfare, lodging, meals, and incidentals and should follow the non-employee travel reimbursement process.